 1708 Gallery's mission is to present exceptional new art.
 1708 Gallery is committed to providing opportunities for artistic innovation for emerging and established artists and to expanding the understanding and appreciation of new art for the public.

 1708 Gallery sprang from a group of impassioned artists in September 1978.
-A group of rising stars from Virginia Commonwealth University including Dan Brisbane, Richard Carlyon, Tom Chenoweth, John Crabbs, Tom DeSchmidt, Gerald Donato, Jean Edwards, Bill Hall, Heather Holden, Davi Det Hompson, Sharon Lawless, James Miller, Harold North, Joe Seipel, Chris Sillman, Brett Wilson, and Morris Yarowski were looking for a space for the risk-taking work of contemporary artists.
+A group of rising stars from Virginia Commonwealth University including Dan Brisbane, Richard Carlyon, Tom Chenoweth, Ron Coleman, John Crabbs, Tom DeSchmidt, Gerald Donato, Willie Hall, Chris Hayman, Heather Holden, Davi Det Hompson, Richard Kevorkian, Sharon Lawless, James Miller, Harold North, Curtis Ripley, Joe Seipel, Chris Silliman, Lester Van Winkle, Brett Wilson, and Morris Yarowski were looking for a space for the risk-taking work of contemporary artists.

 They founded 1708 Gallery, a nonprofit arts organization run by artists, in a flood-damaged Richmond warehouse at 1708 East Main Street, where they showcased an exciting mix – alternative art forms, large-scale pieces, important works – not driven by commercialism.